clechasseur/aoc_leaderbot/aoc_leaderbot_slack_lib/README.md

 * [`channel`](https://docs.rs/aoc_leaderbot_slack_lib/latest/aoc_leaderbot_slack_lib/leaderbot/reporter/slack/webhook/struct.SlackWebhookReporterBuilder.html#method.channel): Slack channel where to post message reporting changes.

 There are other optional properties that can be specified.
-The easiest way to create a reporter instance would be via the [`builder`](https://docs.rs/aoc_leaderbot_slack_lib/latest/aoc_leaderbot_slack_lib/leaderbot/reporter/slack/webhook/struct.SlackWebhookReporterBuilder.html).
+The easiest way to create a reporter instance would be via the [`builder`](https://docs.rs/aoc_leaderbot_slack_lib/latest/aoc_leaderbot_slack_lib/leaderbot/reporter/slack/webhook/struct.SlackWebhookReporter.html#method.builder).
-The buil
+Many properties will also default to reading their values from environment variables (see each property's documentation for details).

 ## Minimum Rust version